 Jesse Goldman was lying on his bed, his hands still behind his head, a beatific smile on his face.

 “Goldman?”
-Dale said, and walked over to the bed, and shook his roommate’s arm.
+Dale walked over to the bed, and shook his roommate’s arm.

 Jesse didn’t awaken, didn’t even stir.
 His chest still rose and fell, slowly, rhythmically, the only thing that showed that he was still alive.